 These are important considerations for the District, and the Board of Education is hopeful that the public participates in this process over the up-coming months.
 NLPS wants to hear from its partners, community members, parents and local governments as we gather feedback to inform our decisions.

-On July 10, 2020, the Board of Education launched the LRFP survey.
-Click here to begin the survey
+July 10, 2020 – The Board of Education launched the LRFP survey.
+Read the results